adammathieson/Sprint-Challenge--Testing/README.md

 Demonstrate your understanding of this week's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 1. In Jest, what are the differences between `describe()` and `it()` globals, and what are good uses for them?

+    a.
+Describe creates a block to group several tests. it() performs individual tests

 1. What is the point of `Test Driven Development`?
 What do you think about this approach?

+    a.
+To make better applications and defend against other people or yourself breaking your application.
+Looks good on the resume.
+It sounds really good in theory.

 1. Mention three types of automated tests.

+    a.
+Unit test are simple to write, component tests used for React, end to end test slow and cover the whole of your application, slow.

 ## Project Set Up